whistlegraph/2022.aesthetic.computer/README.txt

    - [] People should be able to mint / submit their pieces from here.
    - [] Parameterize "npm run reload-piece".
   + Done
+   - [x] Put piece-server code into this repository.
+   - [x] Make sure server can reboot and pm2 is re-enabled.
+   - [x] Fix the @digitpain/hello no refresh bug.
+   - [x] Enable live reloading from the SSH server somehow...
+        (Run a node server from `digitpain` directory that watches for file changes and sends a message from that server to the main server which will send a socket message to all clients to reload the file if `export const reload = true;`
    - [x] Set up a developers / "pieces" SSH server.
    - [x] Prototype live editing with SSH and live share?